yousefelassal/quote-cron/README.md

 > Education is the most powerful weapon which you can use to change the world.

 > Much wisdom often goes with fewest words.

+> All phenomena are preceded by the mind, created by the mind, and have the mind as their master.